 Playa de Benijo is super popular among photographers and it's one of those picture perfect places that you see in magazines.
 The currents and waves are usually strong at this beach, so swimming is dangerous and not really recommended.

-During the summer it gets a fair share of visitors, but it's quiet and empty in the rest of the year.
-You have to walk for around 15 minutes to get to this beach (by going down some stairs), so it's not a beach with easy access, since there's no parking either and you have to leave your car on the side of the road.
+During the summer it gets a fair share of visitors, but it's quiet and empty for the rest of the year.
+You have to walk for around 15 minutes to get to this beach (by going down some stairs), so it's not a beach with easy access since there's no parking either and you have to leave your car on the side of the road.

 Want to discover more amazing am beautiful beaches in Tenerife?